course-dprep/team-project-spring-2025-team-9/README.md

 ## Running Instructions
 For this workflow to properly work, the following steps should be followed:
+_Please note that step 2 takes a lot of time and storage.
+This step creates the final data set used for this project and can be skipped since the final data set will also be directly loaded in step 3._
+1. Run load-packages.R
+2. Run download-data.R (optionally)
-1. If you want to recreate the final data set that will be used in this project, the file Creating_Dataset.Rmd should be run.
-Please note that this takes a lot of time and storage.
+3. Run final-data.R to load the data set that will be used for the project.
-2. In order to get to know the data set, please run the Data_exploration.Rmd file.
+4. In order to get to know the data set, please run the Data_exploration.Rmd file.

-*Provide step-by-step instructions that have to be followed to run this workflow.*

 ## About

 This project is set up as part of the Master's course [Data Preparation & Workflow Management](https://dprep.hannesdatta.com/) at the [Department of Marketing](https://www.tilburguniversity.edu/about/schools/economics-and-management/organization/departments/marketing), [Tilburg University](https://www.tilburguniversity.edu/), the Netherlands.

-The project is implemented by team < x > members: < insert member details>
+The project is implemented by team 9 which includes the members:
+- Mistal Athaya Minantoputra (2153569)
+- Amartya Iqra Akhlaqi (2099128)
+- Naomi Parmentier (2053479)
+- Niusha Amri (2149204)
+- Lan Vu (2055251)